-We are committed to assisting victims of sexual and domestic crimes by facilitating services and serving as a liaison to community agencies and the criminal justice system.
-We investigate allegations of sexual and domestic crimes 24 hours a day, seven days a week, while also offering assistance and guidance to victims.
+We are committed to assisting victims of all crimes by facilitating services and serving as a liaison to community agencies and the criminal justice system.
+The Miami-Dade Sheriff’s Office investigates all allegations 24 hours a day, seven days a week, while also offering social services, emotional support and guidance to victims.

 Our Victim Advocates provide a professional and sensitive environment for victims while providing up-to-date information about services and agencies available to victims.
 They work alongside the detectives to offer victims the emotional support needed and to offer crisis intervention.

-They will follow up with victims to ensure that their emergency needs are met and offer referrals for other long-term needs, such as counseling, shelter, legal assistance and other miscellaneous needs.
+They will follow up with victims to ensure that their emergency needs are met and offer referrals for other long-term needs, such as victim compensation support, counseling referrals, emergency shelter, legal assistance, and other social service needs.

 -